williamsnell/ws_content/content/posts/entropy/index.md

 Instead, we'll use K-Nearest-Neighbors (KNN).
 This technique can be used for a number of problems, although we'll use it to estimate the mutual information directly (as per [Kraskov, Stögbauer, and Grassberger](https://arxiv.org/pdf/cond-mat/0305641)).

-K-nearest-neighbors can be thought of as a "dynamically binning" method - it only runs calculations in areas where samples have actually fallen.
+K-nearest-neighbors can be thought of as a "dynamic binning" method - it only runs calculations in areas where samples have actually fallen.
 Before we dive into the maths, lets have a play around with it.
-In this plot,
+In this plot, we sample from a uniform distribution on the x axis, and feed samples of x through the sine function - before adding some noise - to get y.
 \[
 \begin{align}
 X = \mathcal{U}(0, 5) \\